Bastrop Daily Enterprise

 The Bastrop Daily Enterprise was an American daily newspaper published in Bastrop, Louisiana.
+It was restarted as Bastrop Daily Enterprise on October 5, 1952.
 It was owned by Gannett.
-The newspaper closed on March 29, 2019 citing "shrinking advertising markets locally and nationally."
+The newspaper closed on March 29, 2019, citing "shrinking advertising markets locally and nationally."
 The final issue was published on March 29, 2019.

 The paper covered the city of Bastrop and Morehouse Parish.